-I often refer to my business as a “boutique website design and graphic design agency” and many people get thrown by that term.
+We often refer to our company as a “boutique website design and graphic design agency” and many people get thrown by that term.
 So, let me clear up for you exactly what that term means in the creative, advertising and marketing world.

 Boutique agencies, whether they are graphic designers, website developers, advertising agencies or marketing agencies, tend to specialize in specific forms of advertising, marketing, and creative work.
 Traditional agencies favor broader marketing approaches that often include areas such as heavy market research, demographic studies, media buying, broadcasting, and print.